SashaSavin/SashaSavin/README.md

 ## About:<br>
 - 👯 I'm looking to collaborate on interesting project as React developer or Gopher<br>
-- ❤️ also i'm looking for mates to improve English skills<br>
+- ❤️ also looking for mates to improve English skills<br>
 - 📖 Ask me about stackoverflow driven development <br>
 - 💬 Dont ask me about OOP advantages  (joke, but...)  <br>
 - 🐈 Fun fact: sphynx cat lover <br>